seanballais/seanballais.github.io/_posts/2015-08-09-comic-strip-2-coders-ocd-indentations.md

 description: "Another comic strip for you guys.
 I know many programmers can relate to this."
 ---

 Another comic strip for you guys.
-I know many programmers can relate to this.
+I'm sure many programmers can relate to this.

 ![Coder's OCD: Indentations](/static/img/posts/comic-strip-2-coders-ocd-indentations/comic-strip.png)